top of page

 Virginia General Assembly HB514 passed with unanimous and bipartisan support

-Through inaction, Virginia is paying anyway.
+Through inaction, states are paying anyway.

 Our goal is to ensure that Virginians diagnosed with PANS/ PANDAS receive the best that our healthcare system has to offer—not a lifetime of pain, disability, debt and symptom management.